We may earn a fee if you buy via links in this post (at no extra cost to you). Read our Terms & Conditions to learn more.

 - January.
 After the holidays the new dishwashers are now on the floor and last year’s models must go.
 Take advantage of major sales during this time.

 - Holiday Weekends.
 Most minor holidays like Columbus Day, President’s Day, St. Patrick’s Day, Memorial Day, and Labor Day are great weekends to find a sale on dishwashers.
 Don’t forget about Black Friday and Cyber Monday.

 - End of the Month.
 In many cases, appliance sales reps are paid on monthly commissions, and the price listed on the tag is often much higher than the amount they are willing to sell it for.
 Shop at the end of the month when reps are desperate to hit their quota.
 You’ll be surprised at how much they are willing to negotiate when their paycheck is at stake.

 - Online All Year Round.
 Prices online are often lower than they are in-store because manufacturers avoid the cost of showrooms and sales rep commissions.
-Amazon has a wide selection of dishwashers to check out and track prices every week.
+Amazon and HomeDepot.com have a wide selection of dishwashers to check out and track prices every week.
 If you buy online, pay close attention to the delivery and installation fees.
 In some cases, those fees are higher than the discount you get from buying online.